| |

 Buttercream

-• When the curd has chilled completely, begin the buttercream.
-Bring a medium saucepan with 1-2 inches of water to a simmer.
+• Bring a medium saucepan with 1-2 inches of water to a simmer.

 • Combine egg whites and granulated sugar in the metal bowl of a stand mixer or other heatproof bowl.
 Balance the bottom of the bowl over the simmering water bath, but ensure it’s not touching the water.